-Prince Charles’ Goddaughter, India Hicks Looks Smoking Hot In Poolside Swimsuit From The Bahamas
+Prince Charles’ Goddaughter, India Hicks, Looks Smoking Hot In Poolside Swimsuit From The Bahamas

 Prince Charles’ goddaughter is making headlines.
-India Hicks has fronted The Daily Mail today on account of opening up her luxury Bahamas home to the public via her social media.
+India Hicks has fronted The Daily Mail this week on account of opening up her luxury Bahamas home to the public via her social media.
 The 51-year-old ditched her British homeland for the Caribbean over 22 years ago – clearly, this blue-blooded lady has fallen completely in love with the exotic island.

-As The Daily Mail reports, India and long-term partner David Flint Wood share a luxurious and sprawling villa in The Bahamas – the property boats ocean vistas and a pool, with the newspaper’s report showing India posing by it.
+As The Daily Mail reports, India and long-term partner David Flint Wood share a luxurious and sprawling villa in the Bahamas.
+The property boasts ocean vistas and a pool, where India posed by in The Daily Mail‘s report.
 The image saw India looking demure, relaxed, and sexy all at once as she dipped one leg into the waters and showcased her summer body in a black swimsuit with long sleeves.
-The photo definitely ticked boxes on the glam front, with chic monochrome handbags seen next to India and what appeared to be the family’s dog.
+The photo definitely ticked boxes on the glam front, as chic monochrome handbags were seen next to India and what appeared to be the family’s dog.

 Photos also seemed to show that India has a major knack for interior design.
-Minimalist interiors in white hues showed perspex furniture and discreet wall hangings, although images also reminded fans that the Carribean heat sees India and her family enjoy an alfresco lifestyle: a beautifully laid-out dining table with floral centerpieces was featured in the newspaper’s report.
+Minimalist interiors in white hues showed perspex furniture and discreet wall hangings.
+Images also reminded fans that the Caribbean heat drives India and her family to enjoy an alfresco lifestyle; a beautifully laid-out dining table with floral centerpieces was featured in the newspaper’s report.

 India has her own e-commerce business.
 India Hicks Style kicked off in 2015, with India’s social media partly focused on promoting her products of jewelry, home goods, cosmetics, and accessories.
-India Hicks Style’s website offers an insight into the company’s CEO, with what appears to be a mention of Hicks’ proud English roots.
+India Hicks Style’s website offers an insight into the company’s CEO with what appears to be a mention of Hicks’ proud English roots.

 View this post on Instagram